CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/faq.md

 This does not currently apply to `omop2bff` or `pxf2bff`.
 Dataset-JSON does not read a mapping file, but it can prepopulate synthesized dataset and cohort metadata from `studyOID` and the `TS` study title.

+FHIR also does not read a mapping file.
+It can prepopulate dataset and cohort metadata from `ResearchStudy` and `Group` resources.

 </details>
 <details>